Creating State-Dependent Lattices for Ultracold Fermions by Magnetic Gradient Modulation: Supplemental Material

 \subsection{Expansion Measurements}

 For the expansion data the real-space density is measured without switching off the lattice or the modulation, with the measurement time chosen such that it corresponds to a zero-crossing of the magnetic field modulation.
 We measure the different spin-states separately by making use of the differential shift of the optical transition frequency used for imaging at strong external magnetic fields.
-The width of the cloud is determined by a Gaussian fit to the \textit{in-situ} density profile.
+The width of the cloud $w_x$ is determined as the square root of the variance of a Gaussian fit to the \textit{in-situ} density profile.